The historic Cantigny Visitors Center is the best place to start your visit.

 The Center itself is historic: Built by Colonel Robert R. McCormick as one of his horse stables, the Visitors Center served as the First Division Museum from the early 1960’s until the new museum opened in 1993.
 As you enter the Visitors Center and walk into the main gallery, your attention is drawn to a giant floor map.

 Built at 1/25 scale to accurately reflect the Cantigny estate, you are encouraged to walk over the map and take in a birds-eye view of Cantigny.
-Next, stop in the Visitors Center Theater and enjoy a 12-minute orientation film that highlights Cantigny’s attractions.
-Outside the theater, take a peek at the large, painted collage that chronicles Colonel McCormick’s life.
+Next, stop in the Visitors Center to enjoy a short film highlighting Cantigny’s history and major attractions.
+The film is offered in English or Spanish.

 |November - April||9 am - 5 pm|

 Whether shopping for a friend or picking up a souvenir or gift for yourself, the Cantigny Shop has an array of items to satisfy any taste.

 Shop Online | 630.260.8263 | email@example.com